sdpetrides/waymo-motion-transformer/README.md

 ## Training

-### v0.1.0

 Modalities
-- [x] Agent data (T_all x 128 x 8)
+- [X] Agent data (T_all x 128 x 8)
+- [X] Road Graph (30000, 5)
 - [ ] Traffic Light State (T_obs x 16 x 6)
-- [ ] Road Graph (30000, 5)
 - [ ] LiDAR

 Architecture
-- Regular Attention
+- Supports both Regular Attention and Performer

 Training
-- Loss is MSE after static latent dimension reducer layer
-- Weighted average of future predictions
+- Future predictions for "tracks_to_predict"
 - No masking

 Results
 - Model is not really learning anything through ~600 examples.
 - Each mini-batch takes a few seconds to run.
-- Can handle mini-batch size of 6 on a T4 GPU.
+- Can handle mini-batch size of 4 on a T4 GPU.

 Recent Updates
 - 1. Include past states into decoder (81 => 91)
 - 2. Add other modalities (road graph)
 - 3. Introduce Performer to speed up training.
     - need to get masked training to work
+- 4. Change how road graph is used (now encoded separately and cross-attends with agents)

 Possible Directions
-- 1. Change the way that the road graph is used
-    - don't flatten and concat
-    - give its own encoder to be used for cross-attention with agents
-- 2. Add other modality (traffic light)
+- 1. Add other modality (traffic light)
-- 3. Switch to trajectory-based loss function
+- 2. Switch to trajectory-based loss function
-- 4. Use number of agents as sequence and time as hidden dim
+- 3. Use number of agents as sequence and time as hidden dim
+- 4. Distributed training

 ## Links